dustinpfister/blog_posts/_posts/threejs-euler.md

 So now I have the basics of the Euler class out of the way, there are a few more methods but so far I can not say that I am using them that much in actual projects.
 For the most part I just want to use these methods to rotate some kind of object typically a mesh, but also groups and cameras.

-## 5 - The Vector3 apply Euler method
+## 5 - The Vector3 apply Euler method and setting position from Euler

 There is not just working with this instance of the Euler class that is stored in the rotation property of an object based off of Object3d, there is also creating a stand alone instance of Euler.
 There are then a number of things that can be done with this instance of Euler such as passing it to another method of another class that expects an instance of Euler as one of the arguments.
 A good example of that kind of method might be the apply Euler method of the Vector3 class.